High heat and traffic contribute to stressful conditions, making fungus more evident

 Fungus Disease is most severe in soils with a pH above 6.5.
 To prevent this disease in turf, first, conduct a soil test to find out what the pH is on your lawn.
 Then based on what is found in your soil test either sulfur (to lower the pH) or granular lime (to raise the pH) may be recommended to correct the pH of your soil.

 Proper Cultural Practices

 The term "cultural practices" refers to the way you maintain your lawn.
-Your turf should be maintained in a vigorous but not in a over stimulated growing condition.
-Any factor that inhibits root growth will increase likelihood of turf disease.
+Your turf should be maintained in a vigorous but not in an overstimulated growing condition.
+Any factor that inhibits root growth will increase the likelihood of turf disease.
 Some key factors which can help maintain proper cultural conditions include: